sereneinserenade/lexical-comments/README.md

 Show your ❤️ by ⭐️ing this repository.
 Your support means a lot.

-Clone the repo, do something, make a PR(or not).
+Clone the repo, do something, make a PR(or don't).
 You know what's the drill.
 Looking forward to your PRs, you amazing devs.

 ## LICENCE